EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

     "c_nonce_expires_in": 86400
 }
 ```

-This response grants the wallet an access and a refresh token for requesting the PID credential.
+This response grants the wallet an access token and a refresh token to be used  for the request of PID credential.

 ## 3.9 Credential request